Getto Jam

 "Getto Jam" is a song performed by American rapper Domino.
-It was released on November 16, 1993 through Outburst Records as the lead single from his debut studio album Domino.
+It was released on November 16, 1993, through Outburst Records, as the lead single from his debut studio album, Domino (1993).
 Written by Domino and DJ Battlecat, it was recorded at Skip Saylor in Hollywood and produced by Battlecat with co-production from Domino.

-In the United States, the single became a hit upon its release, reaching No. 7 on the Billboard Hot 100, No. 4 on the Hot R&B/Hip-Hop Songs, No. 1 on the Hot Rap Songs, and No. 27 on the Radio Songs.
-It was certified gold by the Recording Industry Association of America on January 5, 1994 for selling 500,000 copies.
-It also peaked at No. 25 in New Zealand and No. 33 on the UK Singles Chart.

-Music video was directed by William Boyd.
+In the United States, the single reached No. 7 on the Billboard Hot 100, No. 4 on the Hot R&B/Hip-Hop Songs chart, and No. 1 on the Hot Rap Songs chart.
+It was certified gold by the Recording Industry Association of America on January 5, 1994, for selling 500,000 copies.
+It peaked at No. 25 in New Zealand and No. 33 on the UK Singles Chart.
+The accompanying music video was directed by William Boyd.

 The song has appeared on several of Def Jam's greatest hits compilations including 1995's Def Jam Music Group Inc.: 10th Year Anniversary and 1997's Total Def Jam.
 It was also later used in the 1994 film House Party 3, 1995 film Losing Isaiah, and 1999 film In Too Deep.

+Critical reception

+Charles Aaron from Spin wrote in his review of the single, "The way he croons and caresses his dirty words (like Spoonie Gee's 'Loverap'), Domino gives you the impression he raps because he's a so-so singer.
+Thing is, I like his rapping best because he's a so-so singer."